KritiCParikh/LearningJourney/OOPS.md

 ### Object as Specific Motorbike Models:
 Each instance of the `Motorbike` class (like `motorbike1` for the Street Glide and `motorbike2` for the Iron 883) represents a specific model produced by Harley-Davidson.
 Each model has its own unique attributes (e.g., engine capacity and color) while sharing the structure defined by the class.

+## Class Variables vs. Instance Variables

+### Class Attribute:
+- **Definition**: A class attribute is a variable that is shared across all instances of the class.
+It is defined within the class but outside any instance methods.
+- **Example**: `company_name` is a class attribute, and all instances of `Motorbike` will have access to this attribute.
+This means that if you were to change `company_name` to a different value, it would change for all instances.

+### Instance Attributes:
+- **Definition**: Instance attributes are variables that are specific to each instance of the class.
+They are defined within the `__init__` method (initializer) and are accessed through the `self` parameter.
+- **Example**: `model`, `engine_capacity`, and `color` are instance attributes.
+Each instance of `Motorbike` can have different values for these attributes.
+For instance, `motorbike1` has the model "Street Glide" and an engine capacity of 1753cc, while `motorbike2` has the model "Iron 883" and an engine capacity of 883cc.

+# Core Concepts of OOP

+- **Encapsulation**
+- **Abstraction**
+- **Inheritance**
+- **Polymorphism**

+## Summary

+- Classes are blueprints for creating objects.
+- Objects are instances of classes.
+- Encapsulation keeps data safe from outside interference.
+- Inheritance allows for extending classes.
+- Polymorphism allows for different classes to be treated as instances of the same class.
+- Abstraction hides complex details and exposes only what is necessary.